lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 s7 | **Test a Dynamic Hypothesis** | Test the Dynamic Hypothesis for the Base Case and Write up the Findings and Decisions s8 | **Compare Alternatives** | Test Dynamic Hypothesis for an alternative and write up the comparison against the Basecase in Findings and Decisions.

-## 5. Sessons 9-12 Goals and Emphases - Use C.F.B.T.
+## 5. Sessions 9-12 Goals and Emphases - Use C.F.B.T.
 Systems Thinking and plan for future team learning needs and ready team to implement a tested change in the real world. [systems thinking]
 1. **Review** the _MTL_ Fidelity Checklist and overview below.
 2. **Identify** the new _MTL_ capacities for each session consistent with the _MTL_ theory of change.
 3. **Target** the next level of systems thinking for the team based on their question, hypothesis, findings and decisions boxes for that session, specifically these four C.F.B.T. systems thinking attributes: